kjuu0/ucsb-ersp-2022-research-log/LOG.md

 ### Goals

+- [x] Read the how to read an article paper
-- [ ] Finish reading/understanding the intro material that Ishtiyaque provided
+- [ ] Finish reading/understanding/taking notes the intro material that Ishtiyaque provided

+### Accomplishments

+#### Monday, 10/04 (1 hour)

+- Finished reading the "How to Read a Paper" article

 ## Week 1 (09/27-10/03)